 The second stage is developed independently by the student, through the reading of a list of selected books and articles.
 After completing the courses and reading the works on the list, you’ll demonstrate that you have fulfilled the goals and desired outcomes of the program through written and oral exams.

-Students starting before Summer 2019 will have to take two written exams: one based on the general reading list common to all students, the second based on a specialty list chosen by each student: poesía, prosa, teatro or lingüística.
+Students starting before Summer 2019 will have to take one written exam with two parts: one based on the general reading list common to all students, the second based on a specialty list chosen by each student: poesía, prosa, teatro or lingüística.
 Note that the lists are subject to change.
 Students are examined on the list in effect on their start date in the program.

 For students starting in Summer 2019 or afterwards, there is only one written exam based on the new reading list (this one without specialty list).

-After completing the written exams, the students take one final oral exam; the questions during the exam relate to the courses that the student has taken.
+After completing the written exam, the students take one final oral exam; the questions during the exam relate to the courses that the student has taken.